Manuscript Preparation Guidelines

 Policy on Human and Animal Rights, and Informed Consent

-The Journal of Astrobiology and Space Science Reviews publishes literature reviews, commentary and theoretical articles.
+The Journal of Astrobiology publishes original research, literature reviews, commentary and theoretical articles.
 The Journal does not publish new research unless presented as a supplement to the literature review.

 If your review article includes new research involving humans the Journal requires documentation of "informed consent."